 git clone https://gitlab.icm-institute.org/aramislab/clinica.git.

-Then, we suggest to create a custom Conda environment and install Clinica using the YAML file to guarantee the dependencies:
+We suggest to create a custom Conda environment and install Clinica using the provided YML file:

 cd clinica conda env create -f environment.yml